-Because the Surveyor MSQ Plus MS detector can handle flow rates up to 2 mL/min, flow splitting of the LC eluent is not usually required.
-However, if hyphenated detection (using both a UV detector and an MS detector) is required, flow splitting can be achieved by using a zero dead volume Tee fitting.
-Eliminating the flowcell of the UV detector from the solvent path to the MS detector minimizes the peak broadening for the chromatograms produced by the MS detector.
+Because the MSQ Plus Mass Detector can handle flow rates up to 2 mL/min, flow splitting of the LC eluent is not usually required.
+However, if hyphenated detection using both a UV detector and a mass detector is required, you can split the flow by using a zero dead volume tee fitting.
+Eliminating the flowcell of the UV detector from the solvent path to the mass detector minimizes the peak broadening for the chromatograms produced by the mass detector.

-The split ratio between the flow going to the UV detector and the flow going to the MS detector is determined by the relative backpressure in the two lines.
+The split ratio between the flow going to the UV detector and the flow going to the mass detector is determined by the relative backpressure in the two lines.
 If the backpressure exerted by the connection to the API source probe is greater than the backpressure exerted by the connection to the UV detector, the flow to the API source probe is lower than the flow to the UV detector.